LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-noise,[@ZekveldEtAl2010] speech maskers versus fluctuating noise maskers,[@KoelewijnEtAl2012] and severity of spectral degradation of spoken sentences.[@WinnEtAl2015]  The pupillary response has also emerged as a measure of listening effort, which can be defined as “the mental exertion required to attend to, and understand, an auditory message.”[@McGarrigleEtAl2014]  In this guise, pupillometry has been used in several studies to investigate the effects of age and hearing loss on listening effort.[@ZekveldEtAl2011;
+noise,[@ZekveldEtAl2010] speech maskers versus fluctuating noise maskers,[@KoelewijnEtAl2012] and severity of spectral degradation of spoken sentences.[@WinnEtAl2015]  The pupillary response has also emerged as a measure of listening effort, which has been defined as “the mental exertion required to attend to, and understand, an auditory message.”[@McGarrigleEtAl2014]  In this guise, pupillometry has been used in several studies to investigate the effects of age and hearing loss on listening effort.[@ZekveldEtAl2011;